 - You can freeze the beef shank after slicing and have it handy whenever you need a beef noodle fix.

-Here’s the link to a printable version.
+Here’s the link back to the post and pictures.